 Land and buildings

-Land and buildings, including buildings on third-party land, are valued according to IAS 16, and by exercising the respective choice, also according to IAS 40 at book value minus scheduled amortisation.
-These are based on the actual duration of use; in accordance with the Austrian Commercial Code, they are mostly also influenced by tax regulations.
+Land and buildings, including buildings on third-party land, are valued according to IAS 16 and also, if so chosen, according to IAS 40 at book value minus scheduled amortisation.
+These are based on the actual duration of use; in accordance with Austrian Commercial Code, they are mostly also influenced by tax regulations.

 Shares in affiliated and associated companies

 Affiliated and associated companies that are not consolidated fully or at equity due to their minor significance are recognised at fair value.